isl-org/Open3D/docs/tutorial/Advanced/docker.rst

 Docker
 ------

-The following document describes a Docker CE based solution for headless rendering.
+The following document describes a Docker CE based solution for utilizing Open3D.
+Utilizing this approach the user can:
+- sandbox Open3D from other applications on a machine
+- operate Open3D on a headless machine using VNC or the terminal
+- edit the Open3D code on the host side but run it inside an Open3D container

 This recipe was developed and tested on Ubuntu 16.04.
 Other distributions might need slightly different instructions.